The moduli space of matroids: Realization spaces and the Tutte group

 Note that the residue field $k(\fp_\cI)$ is not a field in the classical sense.
 For the matroid space, it turns out that residue fields are always ordered blue fields, but in general it happens that some residue fields are the trivial ordered blueprint with $0=1$; cf.\ \cite[section 5.9]{Lorscheid18} for more details.

-\begin{df} Let $F$ be a pasture and $M$ an $F$-matroid.
+\begin{df} Let $F$ be an idyll and $M$ an $F$-matroid.
 The \emph{terminal map of $F$} is the unique morphism $t_F:F\to\K$ into the Krasner hyperfield $\K$.
 The \emph{characteristic morphism of $M$} is the morphism $\chi_M:\Spec F\to\Mat(r,E)$ determined by the bijection in Theorem \ref{thm: moduli space of matroids}.
 The \emph{underlying matroid of $M$} is the push-forward $t_{F,\ast}(M)$ of $M$ along the terminal map $t_F:F\to\K$. \end{df}